-Create your very own spooky, cheap, and easy diy Halloween graveyard fence and be the talk of the block this year!
+This Halloween graveyard is a must for your DIY outdoor Halloween decorations!
+Create a spooky, cheap, and easy Halloween fence and be the talk of the town!

-So what do you think that ghoulish DIY Halloween graveyard fence is made out of?
+Take a guess at what this homemade Halloween fence is made out of?
 Looks heavy and probably cost a pretty penny to make it, right?
 Wrong!

 Using a hack saw, the conduit was cut into 18″ – 24″ pieces for the fence and 40″ – 60″ for the gate.
 The bottom of each piece was cut straight across while the top was cut at an angle.